-What is E&O Insurance?
+What is E&O Insurance For Insurance Agencies?

 Errors and omissions (E&O) insurance helps protect your business against lawsuits related to professional errors in services that your company provides.
 Whether you’re just starting out or have been established for decades, E&O insurance could save your business from a financial crisis.
-This policy will have your back in the event that someone makes a claim about misinformation or negligence during product or service provided by you.
+This policy will have your back in the event that someone makes a claim about misinformation or negligence due to a product or service provided by you.

 Who Needs E&O Insurance?

-E&O insurance is recommended for any professional company with employees.
+E&O insurance is recommended for any company with employees.
 It could benefit any type of business that offers one or more services to clients, including digital marketers, PR firms, graphic designers, and others who might act as an intermediary between client and product.

 What Does It Cover?